 She really means it.
 She really understands exactly what she’s getting into, and she wants it anyways.
 Janice understands exactly how challenging the veterinary profession can be, how awful, how wonderful, and she wants to know every last little part of it, and how and why we do what we do.

+If I could hire her as a veterinarian right now, I absolutely would without hesitation, and I know I could teach Janice the job and she would learn it well.
+But she deserves more than I can give her.
 Janice deserves a spot in veterinary school, and any college smart enough to accept her will be very proud to know her, and admire her, and watch her thrive, and see just how far she can go.

 Hi Dr. Johnson!
 I’ve compiled a list of three main things that I have learned through working with you, Jen and Ric at Leo’s Pet Care this summer.

 These past six weeks were filled with so many memories and lessons, failures and achievements – each of which have pushed me to become a stronger person and (hopefully!) future veterinarian.
 I recognize that I have a great deal more to learn, but I cannot thank you, Jen and Ric enough for your guys’ patience, support and constructive feedback

 It had been more than half a year since I last helped at LPC, and while I had continued to volunteer at the monthly Knights Landing One Health clinic in Davis, it was apparent that my technical skills were getting pretty rusty.
 Due to the sheer volume of vet and undergraduate students in the clinic, undergraduates were rarely gifted the opportunity to assist in cases, let alone draw blood and restrain animals for complicated procedures.